Info2win/SpeakToBlend/README.md

 # SpeakToBlend
-Craft art by speaking in Blender
+Create art by speaking in Blender